Porges/ways-to-play/src/games/take-it-away/take-it-away.md

 - title: Acquisitions
   players: 2
 date created: 2024-12-22
-date modified: 2024-12-22
+date modified: 2025-02-16
+aliases: [Take It Away]
+linter-yaml-title-alias: Take It Away
 ---
+# Take It Away

-<span class="aka">Take It Away</span> is a game for 2–4 players invented by Sid Sackson,[@Gamut pp.
+<span class="aka">Take It Away</span> is a game for 2–4 players invented by Sid Sackson,[@Gamut 142–3] in which players try to achieve the highest score by capturing from a
-142–3] in which players try to achieve the highest score by capturing from a shared set of pieces on the board.
+shared set of pieces on the board.

 ## Play